Tutorial Gateway

 }

-Below for loop will helps to iterate each and every cell present in the b[2][3] matrix.
+Below for loop will help to iterate each cell present in the b[2][3] matrix.

 for(i = 0; i < Size; i++)